Mobile phones in the United Arab Emirates are straightforward, easy to set up, and offer many price options. We explain everything you need to know.

 The two main categories of phone systems worldwide are Global System for Mobile Communications (GSM) and Code Division Multiple Access (CDMA).
 The UAE, like much of the world, only uses the GSM system.
 So, be sure to check if your phone is GSM compatible if you would like to use it in the Emirates.
 Furthermore, keep in mind that some US carriers use CDMA exclusively (Sprint, Verizon).

-Fortunately, you will find 2G, 3G, and 4G network throughout the populated areas of the UAE.
-Furthermore, 5G network is set to expand wildly in the coming years.
+Fortunately, you will find 2G, 3G, and 4G networks throughout the populated areas of the UAE.
+Furthermore, the 5G network is set to expand wildly in the coming years.
 In fact, 5G is already available in many parts of Dubai.
 Click here to check out a network coverage map.

 WiFi connection in the United Arab Emirates